+Next, second-party data - data

-Next, second-party data-data exchanged between partners or through a formal information exchange-can fill some gaps in the customer journey and allow you to identify more individuals across devices.
+exchanged between partners or through a formal information exchange - can fill some gaps in the customer journey and allow you to identify more individuals across devices.

 Most people today use multiple devices daily.
-In a typical day, someone might use a smartphone, a tablet, a desktop computer, a laptop, a wearable health device, and an RFID-enabled identity card at work, each generating its own data stream indicating preferences and behaviors.
+In a typical day, someone might use a smartphone, a tablet, a desktop computer, a laptop, a wearable health device and an RFID-enabled identity card at work, each generating its own data stream indicating preferences and behaviours.

 The final data set to consider is third-party data.
-Third-party data providers have a breadth of information about consumers, including behavior- and intent-based data gathered from external websites as well as data aggregators.
+Third-party data providers have a breadth of information about consumers, including behaviourand intent-based data gathered from external websites as well as data aggregators.

-Imagine this scenario: Sam is in the process of booking a vacation to San Francisco with Acme travel.
-She searches for hotels with an arrival date of May 1 using the Acme app on her tablet.
-Later that day, she books a nonrefundable room on her laptop via the Acme website.
-Currently, most brands would continue to serve Sam ads for hotel rooms.
-By stitching together data sources, Acme recognizes Sam's tablet search for a room and laptop booking as being from the same individual.
-So they immediately stop advertising hotel rooms to Sam and start giving her offers for local attractions.
+Imagine this scenario: Sam is in the process of buying a computer monitor with Acme, an e-commerce merchant.
+She browses different monitor models using the Acme app on her tablet.
+Later that day, she decides on a monitor and purchases one on her laptop via the Acme website.
+Currently, most brands would continue to serve Sam ads for monitors.
+By stitching together data sources, Acme recognises Sam's tablet search for a monitor and laptop purchase as being from the same individual.
+So they immediately stop advertising monitors to Sam and start giving her offers for other office items, like a keyboard or mouse.

-This is the heart of offering personalized experiences: powerful first-party data, augmented with relevant information from second parties, and then further enhanced with third-party data from the open market.
-Each data source looks at customer behavior from a different angle, and combined offers a holistic picture of the customer.
-It can yield additional benefits downstream, including enhanced abilities to find new customers based on the behavior of current users.
+This is the heart of offering personalised experiences: powerful first-party data, augmented with relevant information from second parties and then further enhanced with third-party data from the open market.
+Each data source looks at customer behaviour from a different angle, and combined offers a holistic picture of the customer.
+It can yield additional benefits downstream, including enhanced abilities to find new customers based on the behaviour of current users.